imanhassan12/mental-health-web-app/README.md

-# Mental Health Web App
+# Mental Health Aide

 ## Overview

-**Mental Health Web App** is an innovative, minimalistic web application designed to help users track their mood, reflect on their day, and ultimately improve their mental well-being.
+**Mental Health Aide** is an innovative, minimalistic web application designed to help users track their mood, reflect on their day, and ultimately improve their mental well-being.
 The app provides a **daily check-in feature** along with plans to integrate **guided DBT/CBT exercises, audio journaling, and progress tracking**.

 Our goal is to create a user-friendly tool that provides practical, evidence-based mental health support.